siddigss/Fluid-Simulation-Animation--From-Scratch-./README.md

-# Fluid-Simulation-From-Scratch-.
+# Fluid-Simulation Animation -From-Scratch-.
 Numerical fluid simulation from scratch by solving Navier-Stokes without using fluid simulation specialized external libraries.

-I hope is will be a clear introduction for mathematician (maybe even others and to me) to fluid simulation from sratch.
+I hope is will be a clear introduction for mathematician (maybe even others and to me) to make fluid animations from sratch.

 ## Status.
 Under construction.